 Even though it was a holiday, Miramar had plenty of times open on GolfNow, so I snatched up a “hot deal” 11:04 time for just $27 and mustered up the motivation to drive down to San Diego and sleepwalk my way around the course.

 I was paired with another threesome and we teed off on time.
 The place was quite busy and we waited a little on most shots, but still got around in about 4 hours and 15 minutes.
-So it’s wasn’t bad at all.
+For a holiday, it wasn’t bad at all.
 With a nice coastal breeze on a slightly cloudy day, the weather was quite enjoyable after all the heat and humidity I experienced over the weekend.
 It was a very relaxing round.

 It might not have been just my lack of energy or the calming climate that lulled me into a trance, because Miramar is definitely not the most interesting or exciting course I’ve ever played.
 For the most part, it’s pretty blah.
 The landscape is as flat as flat can be and there’s no interesting scenery around, unless you count the big radar tower in the middle of the course.